-The Consumer/Survivor Network (CSN) is a unique program funded by the Ministry of Health and Long Term Care through the Central West LHIN (5).
+The Consumer/Survivor Network (CSN) is a unique program sponsored by Friends & Advocates Peel and funded by the Ministry of Health and Long Term Care through the Central West LHIN (5).

 The CSN gives people who have lived experience with mental health and/or addictions the opportunity to come together with peers to share stories of recovery, learn from one another and provide valuable input into many projects, initiatives and committees taking place in the Central West LHIN (5).